 While the reporter may experience genuine feelings of distress in those situations, you might create a less welcoming environment if you enforce people’s biases.
 Don’t overshoot either and excuse bad behavior because a reportee is part of an oppressed group.
 Have a clear set of values and check if people are behaving according to them or not.

 If it’s a minor incident, like not asking before dipping or initiating close embrace, assuming a dance role, a sexist joke, an uncomfortable flirt, asking someone too many times to dance, etc., a conversation might be all that is warranted.

 If the incident is more serious, such as a repeat of a minor infraction, inappropriate touching that might have been accidental, or reckless aerials, I’d have a conversation possibly leading to a temporary exclusion depending on the reaction of the reportee.

 For the most serious cases of things like sexual assault, repeat serious incidents, rape, or injuries, go for a conversation leading to a temporary or permanent exclusion and remember you can always involve law enforcement if necessary.

 Restoration vs punishment

 A lot of how our society functions relies on punishing bad behavior to create negative reinforcement.
 It relies on the idea that negative consequences for one’s action can be a deterrent.
-It also often times removes the offender from their community; think of things such as going to the corner for a time out, expulsion, and prison.
+It often times removes the offender from their community; think of things such as going to the corner for a time out, expulsion, and prison.
 The upside is that the community doesn’t have to deal with that individual and is instantly safer.
 The downside is that it usually doesn’t address the reporter wants and needs, and it doesn’t allow for growth of the reportee.
+This model asks:

 I tend to prefer the restorative process, especially since a lot of the incidents I deal with are fairly minor.
 I think that for major incidents, restoration can’t be achieve with the limited means of the organizers, and the reportee should be expelled.